alt5474n/5474n.github.io/_posts/2020-04-10-good-friday.md

 Why not just forgive?
 Ironically, isn't this exactly what the Christ taught?

 And...forgive what exactly?
 Forgive a creation for being what it was created to be?
-Christ&emdash;no pun intended&emdash;what an absurdity.
+Christ&#151;no pun intended&#151;what an absurdity.

 I take it back.
 I don't get it.

 Religion is stupid.

-No matter, enjoy your Friday&emdash;be it good or otherwise unaffiliated.
+No matter, enjoy your Friday&#151;be it good or otherwise unaffiliated.